RavenJFelix/COBRE/README.md

 display the frames to the console; however, it can be interfaced to anything, even directly to a specific console environment.

-In other words, COBRE is designed to be flexible.
+In other words, COBRE is designed to be flexible and focuses on graphical frame generation.

 Origins
 -------